Launching, updating, or redesigning a non-profit’s annual appeal campaign can be stressful for even the most experienced fundraising professional.

 • Major donors (gifts exceeding $500 over the last year)

-• Prospective donor
+• Prospective donors

 5. Design an Effective Annual Appeal Campaign

 The design of your outer envelope or the words of your email subject line are among the most important components of your annual appeal campaign.
-We regularly see non-profit organizations try to create an annual appeal on their own, focusing all of their efforts on writing a great letter, but they put little to no effort into designing the outer envelope or crafting the email subject line.
+We regularly see non-profit organizations try to create an annual appeal on their own, focusing all of their efforts on writing a great letter, but they put little to no effort into designing the outer envelope or crafting (and even testing) the email subject line.

 Not for profit annual appeal data design